graphtastic/platform/docs/design/backgrounders/design--federated-schema-composition-and-validation-via-gitops.md

 By combining these two approaches, you get the best of both worlds: the speed and isolation of a dehydrated, Git-centric validation process during development, and the safety, governance, and resilience of a fully-managed Schema Registry for your production environments.

-#### Works cited
+#### Referenced Materials

 1. Schema Registry | Hive - GraphQL (The Guild), accessed September 2, 2025, [https://the-guild.dev/graphql/hive/docs/schema-registry](https://the-guild.dev/graphql/hive/docs/schema-registry)
-2. Schema Registry for Confluent Platform, accessed September 2, 2025, [https://docs.confluent.io/platform/current/schema-registry/index.html](https://docs.confluent.io/platform/current/schema-registry/index.html)
-3. CI/CD and Hive CLI - GraphQL (The Guild), accessed September 2, 2025, [https://the-guild.dev/graphql/hive/docs/other-integrations/ci-cd](https://the-guild.dev/graphql/hive/docs/other-integrations/ci-cd)
+2. CI/CD and Hive CLI - GraphQL (The Guild), accessed September 2, 2025, [https://the-guild.dev/graphql/hive/docs/other-integrations/ci-cd](https://the-guild.dev/graphql/hive/docs/other-integrations/ci-cd)